bytecodealliance/cranelift/docs/langref.rst

 ======= =========================================
 Flag    Description
 ======= =========================================
-notrap  Trapping is not required. aligned Trapping allowed for misaligned accesses.
+aligned Trapping allowed for misaligned accesses.
 ======= =========================================

-Trapping is part of the semantics of memory accesses.
-The operating system may have configured parts of the address space to cause a trap when read and/or written, and Cretonne's memory instructions respect that.
-When the ``notrap`` flat is set, the trapping behavior is optional.
-This allows the optimizer to delete loads whose results are not used.

 Loads and stores are *misaligned* if the resultant address is not a multiple of the expected alignment.
 By default, misaligned loads and stores are allowed,